Vote for Public Education

 Indiana Election Commission, Governor, and your elected officials to voice your opinion!

 More information can be found on the local League of Women Voters website. https://www.lwv-bmc.org/voter-service

 Request for Absentee Ballot for General Election Begins: Now!

 Voter Registration Ends for General Election: October 5

 Request for Absentee Ballot Must Be Received By: October 22

 Election Day: November 3, 6 a.m. to 6 p.m.

 Access the complete, updated calendar here.

 Get 'em here!
-Show you support for public education this election season by making a donation to receive a window cling or yard sign or both!
+Show you support for public education this election season by making a donation to receive a car cling (fancy bumper sticker) or yard sign or both!
 All proceeds will go towards Indiana legislative candidates that support public education.
 The decision will be made this summer.
 Who will we choose?
 Come to our meetings or send us an email to voice your opinion.
 There are so many amazing candidates pro-public education candidates running this year in Indiana.
 We honestly are awe struck!
 And we are keeping an eye on them including those that are standing up against some of the major education "reformers" (privatizers) that have held office for over a decade.
 It will be a difficult choice.
 But you know what, the more funds we have, the more we can support.
 So please, donate!